masumah · zahra

 fig. 05 — documenting

-Using the Figma MCP, Claude reads hi-fi designs and produces interactive Storybook prototypes.
+Using the Figma MCP, Claude can read hi-fi designs and produce interactive Storybook prototypes.
 New feature scoping is now reviewed on a prototype, not on static screens.

 The review was shorter, there were almost no UX clarifying questions, which freed up the room to talk about how we would architect tickets and technical tradeoffs.